airbnb/mavericks/hellohilt/README.md

 ## How it works

-`HiltMavericksViewModelFactory` will create a custom ViewModelComponent that is a child of ActivityComponent and will create an instance of your ViewModel with it.
+`HiltMavericksViewModelFactory` will create a custom ViewModelComponent that is a child of SingletonComponent and will create an instance of your ViewModel with it.